 Common Birth Injuries

-Below are the injuries that we see most frequently in Delaware birth injury malpractice lawsuits.
+Below are the injuries we most frequently see in Delaware birth-injury malpractice lawsuits.

-Cerebral Palsy: cerebral palsy is physical disability in which the brain is not able to transmit normal movement signals to certain muscles in the body.
-As a result, an individual with CP is not able to control those muscles like a normal person.
+Cerebral Palsy: Cerebral palsy is a physical disability in which the brain is unable to transmit normal movement signals to certain muscles in the body.
+As a result, an individual with CP is unable to control those muscles as a normal person can.
 Cerebral palsy is caused by damage to a baby’s brain triggered by oxygen deprivation during labor and delivery or earlier in pregnancy.
-There are a number of complications that can arise during childbirth that can cause oxygen deprivation.
+Many complications can arise during childbirth that can cause oxygen deprivation.
 The doctor and the delivery team are supposed to prevent this from occurring by carefully monitoring the baby’s heart rate and intervening with an emergency C-section when a situation arises.

-Erb’s Palsy: Erb’s Palsy is a common birth injury which leaves the child with partial or total paralysis in one arm.
+Erb’s Palsy: Erb’s Palsy is a common birth injury that leaves the child with partial or total paralysis in one arm.
 In some cases, the arm will remain permanently disabled.
 Erb’s Palsy occurs when nerves in the brachial plexus nerve junction (located where the neck meets the shoulders on both sides) are damaged from physical trauma during childbirth.
-Damage to these nerves disrupts the brain’s ability to control movement of the arm and hand.
+Damage to these nerves disrupts the brain’s ability to control arm and hand movement.

-HIE: hypoxic-ischemic encephalopathy (HIE) or perinatal encephalopathy is a very serious type of injury to the baby’s brain that can sometimes occur due to complication during birth.
+HIE: Hypoxic-ischemic encephalopathy (HIE) or perinatal encephalopathy is a very serious type of injury to the baby’s brain that can sometimes occur due to complications during birth.
 HIE is caused by an acute loss of oxygen and blood to the baby’s brain during delivery.
-Various complications such as compressed umbilical cord, ruptured uterus, or placental abruption can cause this type of oxygen deprivation and result in HIE.
+Various complications, such as a compressed umbilical cord, a ruptured uterus, or a placental abruption, can cause this type of oxygen deprivation and result in HIE.

 Bone Fractures – Fracture of the clavicle or collarbone is the most common fracture during labor and delivery.
 This can occur when the physician pulls on the infant too hard or when the shoulder is forcefully pulled during a prolonged delivery.